Keren, like any large city Mexico City has its problems with petty crime and muggings and you need to exercise the usual caution.

 - Don't let people see you witn expensive jewerly.

-Visit Mexico City and you'll have a very fun trip. almost 7 years ago
+Visit Mexico City and you'll have a very fun trip. over 7 years ago

 Hi, I also live in Mexico City and I can positively say that as other people have quoted above, it is safe to travel here.
 In fact, Mexico's city is the safest Mexican state and it has remained unaffected by the "drug war" that is currently taking place in the rest of the country.